-Emirates new first-class private suites introduced in 2017 are arguably the best in the world.
+Introduced just in 2017, the new Emirates 777 first class suites are the best in the world – and we mean that.
 These fully-enclosed suites are designed to be like a hotel room in the sky, with individual lighting and temperature controls that have revolutionized what “first-class” really means.

 From the minute you step onto the plane, the champagne and ivory color scheme accented with beautiful lighting tells you it’s going to be a special flight.
 The photos cannot do these suites justice.
 They’re larger and even more luxurious in person, making Emirates’ Airbus A380 first class seem outdated and old.

 The only thing it’s missing is the showers onboard the A380.
 But forget about the bar on board – you won’t want to leave the suite for even a second.

 We had giant smiles on our faces for the entire flight.
 Read on to see why.

 Where You Can Fly Emirates 777 First Class

 Emirates is best-known for its massive fleet of Airbus A380s, the signature double-decker planes complete with an onboard bar and showers for first class passengers.
 But the U.A.E.-based airline has just a handful of Boeing 777s featuring these new suites, which means it’s only available on a small number of routes.

 You can generally fly this aircraft on these routes out of Dubai: Brussels (BRU), Geneva (GVA), Frankfurt (FRA), London Stansted (STN), Vienna (VIE), Tokyo Haneda (HND), Riyadh (RUH), Kuwait City (KWI), and Male (MLE).
 However, it is not always guaranteed to get the new suites on these routes.
 Check the aircraft seat map (there will only be six seats) before you book but also be aware that the aircraft can change without notice.